Indianapolis: Politics

-Human resources

-Public health

-Healthcare in Indianapolis is provided by more than 20 hospitals, most belonging to the private, non-profit healthcare systems of Ascension St. Vincent Health, Community Health Network, and Indiana University Health.
-Several are teaching hospitals affiliated with the Indiana University School of Medicine or Marian University College of Osteopathic Medicine.

-Health and Hospital Corporation of Marion County, a municipal corporation, was formed in 1951 to manage the city's public health facilities and programs, including the Marion County Public Health Department, Indianapolis Emergency Medical Services, and Eskenazi Health.
-Eskenazi Health operates 12 primary care centers across the city, including its flagship Sidney & Lois Eskenazi Hospital.
-Established in 1932, the Veterans Health Administration's Richard L. Roudebush VA Medical Center serves nearly 70,000 veterans annually.
-The NeuroDiagnostic Institute, a 159-bed psychiatric hospital overseen by the Indiana Family and Social Services Administration, opened in 2019.

-Indiana University Health's Methodist Hospital, University Hospital, and Riley Hospital for Children are affiliated with the Indiana University School of Medicine, the largest medical school by enrollment in the U.S. Riley Hospital for Children is among the nation's foremost pediatric health centers, recognized in all ten specialties by U.S. News & World Report.
-The 430-bed facility is Indiana's only Pediatric Level I Trauma Center.
-In 2020, IU Health detailed plans to consolidate and replace Methodist and University hospitals with a new $1.6 billion academic medical center, to open in 2026.

-Other major private, non-profit hospitals based in the city include Ascension St. Vincent Hospital Indianapolis, Community Hospital East, Community Hospital North, and Franciscan Health Indianapolis.

 Public safety

-Police and law enforcement
+The Indianapolis Fire Department (IFD) comprises seven battalions with 44 fire stations.
+IFD provides mutual aid to the excluded municipalities of Lawrence and Speedway, as well as Decatur, Pike, and Wayne townships (all of which operate separate fire departments).
+IFD directs operations for Indiana Task Force 1 (IN-TF1), one of 28 FEMA Urban Search and Rescue Task Force teams in the U.S.

-Indianapolis Metropolitan Police Department (IMPD) is the primary law enforcement agency for the city of Indianapolis.
-IMPD's jurisdiction covers Marion County, excluding the municipalities of Beech Grove, Lawrence, Southport, Speedway, and jurisdiction of the Indianapolis Airport Authority Police Department.
-IMPD was established in 2007 through a merger between the Indianapolis Police Department and the Marion County Sheriff's Office Law Enforcement Division.
+The Indianapolis Metropolitan Police Department (IMPD) is the city's primary law enforcement agency.
+IMPD's jurisdiction covers Marion County, excluding the municipalities of Beech Grove, Lawrence, Southport, and Speedway (all of which operate separate forces).
 In 2020, IMPD had 1,700 sworn police personnel and 250 civilian employees across six districts.
 In 2022, the Community Justice Campus opened, housing the Marion County Sheriff's Office, a new courthouse, jail, and mental health and substance abuse clinic.

+The Indiana National Guard's major command units and joint headquarters staff are based at the former Stout Army Air Field on the city's southwest side.

+Unlike other major Midwest cities like Detroit and Chicago, the homicide rate for Indianapolis remained below the national average throughout the 1990s.
+Homicides hit a spike in 1998 when the city reached 162 murders.
+Murders drastically decreased in the following years but spiked again in 2006 with 153 murders.
 Until 2019, annual criminal homicide numbers had grown each year since 2011, reaching record highs from 2015 to 2018.
 With 144 criminal homicides, 2015 surpassed 1998 as the year with the most murder investigations in the city.
 With 159 criminal homicides, 2018 stands as the most violent year on record in the city.
-FBI data showed a 7 percent increase in violent crimes committed in Indianapolis, outpacing the rest of the state and country.
+FBI data showed a 7% increase in violent crimes committed in Indianapolis, outpacing the rest of the state and country.
 Law enforcement has blamed increased violence on a combination of root causes, including poverty, substance abuse, and mental illness.